 Adopt a coding style that permits your language processor and analysis tools to verify that all cases are covered.
 Where this is not possible, use a default clause that diagnoses the error.

 Adopt a coding style that requires the default clause to be either the first or last clause in the switch statement to assist the maintenance of complex switch statements.

+Consider using the Java switch expression in place of simple switch statements, where it is clearly applicable, such as day = (switch …)

 6.28 Demarcation of control flow [EOJ]